Academic Requirements for Transfer Students

 - Students must complete one of the following general education programs:

-Two to Three Semester Hours of a Senior Seminar
+Three Semester Hours of a Senior Seminar

 - Senior seminar is a capstone course that must be taken by all students during their senior year.

 - Senior seminar must be taken outside of your chosen major.

 - All department requirements for a major must be met.